Günter Sieber: Peaceful Revolution

 On 8 November 1989, on the eve of the fall of the Berlin Wall, Sieber rose to the Politburo of the Central Committee of the SED, the de facto highest leadership body in East Germany, as a candidate member.
 He was additionally elected as a Secretary of the Central Committee, responsible for his own former International Relations Department and the International Politics and Economics Department, succeeding retiring Hermann Axen.
 Sieber had just returned home when the Berlin Wall fell.
 Concerned about the foreign relations ramifications, he reached out to General Secretary Egon Krenz and Hans-Joachim Willerding, but neither one of them was able to explain what was going on.

 Sieber's career advancement would prove to be short-lived, as the SED quickly lost power.
 At its last session on 3 December 1989, the Central Committee elected Sieber to a commission tasked with analyzing the causes of the crisis in the SED and in society.
 He remained a member of the Volkskammer until its first free and fair elections in 1990, going into early retirement afterwards.

+Death

 He died on 26 November 2006 at age 76 in Strausberg, the former seat of much of the East German military establishment.